whitecollaralgos/Algoways/docs/enhanced_trade_management_plan.md

 ### 4. API Endpoints

-Following the existing OpenAlgo REST API patterns, all endpoints will:
+Following the existing AlgoWays REST API patterns, all endpoints will:
 - Use POST method exclusively
 - Require `apikey` field for authentication
 - Be organized under `/api/v1/` namespace